 Our Business Model

-Our Category Management team together with our in-house designers continually optimise the assortment by applying retail insight and monitoring new trends, with the aim of maintaining a fresh and relevant product assortment that appeals to our customers.
+Through continuous retail insight and monitoring new trends, we aim to maintain a fresh and relevant product assortment that appeals to our customers.

-Our assortment includes categories ranging from home, hobby and party over toys, electronics and gadgets, to food and accessories and has a broad appeal across age and income groups.
+Our assortment includes categories ranging from home, kitchen, hobby and party to toys, electronics and gadgets, food and accessories and has a broad appeal across age and income groups.

-Each month the assortment is refreshed with up to 300 new products divided in two product campaigns, typically adapted to seasonal themes and/or festive occasions, e.g. Valentine’s day, Back-to-School, Halloween, or Christmas.
+Each month the assortment is refreshed with around 300 new products divided into two product campaigns, typically adapted to seasonal themes and/or festive occasions, e.g. Valentine’s day, Back-to-School, Halloween, or Christmas.

-The seasonal campaign products are complemented by our fixed assortment consisting of around 800 products that are relevant across seasons and that our customers should always be able to find in the store.
-Our products, both campaign and fixed assortment, are mainly offered at affordable round price points.
+The seasonal campaign products are complemented by our fixed assortment consisting of around 700 products that are relevant across seasons.

 While the continuous work with product selection, innovation and development is mainly carried out internally, production is outsourced to external suppliers who commit to our Supplier Code of Conduct and our quality and ethical policies, while working under our supervision.

-All products go through our product safety process, which coupled with our test programme seek to ensure that quality and compliance requirements are met (see CSR section).
+All products go through our product safety process, which coupled with our test programme seeks to ensure that quality and compliance requirements are met.

 We prioritise the development and training of our staff, as we believe that this will help us sustain a fun and inspiring customer experience.